Miracle of Madonna Laboris: sells for £7.9 million at Bonhams

 The lavender enamel cigarette case, decorated in silver gilt with the heraldic double-headed eagle and entwined vines was a gift from the Czarina Alexandra Fedorovna presented to her husband Czar Nicholas II on the birth of their second daughter in 1897.
 Inscribed on the inside 'From your loving Alix' and dated 29th May 1897, the gift commemorates three people whose lives were to end violently.
 The Romanovs had ruled Russia for three centuries, until the Russian Revolution in 1917 when Nicholas II, Alexandra, their children, their physician, and several servants were executed at Ipatiev House in Ekaterinburg, Russia bringing to an end an historic era.

-Giles Pepiatt, Director at Bonhams comments, "The exceptional results realized in today's sale demonstrate the strength of the market and further confirm that Bonhams are achieving the highest prices for the very best examples of Russian art."
+Giles Pepiatt, Director at Bonhams comments, "The exceptional results realised in today's sale demonstrate the strength of the market and further confirm that Bonhams are achieving the highest prices for the very best examples of Russian art."

 Two of the star lots reference royal and religious takes on a mother's love.
-The Faberge cigarette case and Roerich's painting symbolize gifts of love and life from the Queen of Russia and the Queen of Heaven.
+The Faberge cigarette case and Roerich's painting symbolise gifts of love and life from the Queen of Russia and the Queen of Heaven.

 NOTES FOR EDITORS